 You will, however, need a tax ID number if your business is structured as an LLC or a corporation.
 Also, keep in mind that having an EIN is required to start building a business credit history.
 So if that’s a priority to you, it may be a good idea to get one anyway.

-Unless your business has very specific needs, it’s unlikely that you need a business checking account that charges a monthly fee.
-A fee-free business checking account with no deposit is best suited for companies that conduct their business online, don’t take cash and don’t have a lot of transactions.
+Unless your new business has very specific needs, it’s unlikely that you need a business checking account that charges a monthly fee.
+A fee-free business checking account with no deposit is best suited for companies that conduct their business online, don’t take cash, and don’t have a lot of transactions.

 As you search for and open a free business checking account with no deposit, look online for options that are inexpensive but also come with solid features.
-If you want in-person service, though, check out your local credit unions to see what they have to offer.
+If you want in-person service, though, check out your local credit unions and brick-and-mortar banks to see what they have to offer.